tangkub/DiceRolling/README.md

-# Dice rolling project
+# Dice Rolling Project

 ## Description
-This project is started for learning and practicing Python.
+This project is started for learning and practicing Python. \
 Use this project to randomly generate the number from 1 to 6.
 Displaying the number by dice image.